eclipse-che/che-plugin-registry/README.md

   autoMigrate:         # boolean
   migrateTo:           # new plugin id
 spec:                  # spec (used to be che-plugin.yaml)
-  endpoints:           # optional; plugin endpoints
+  endpoints:           # optional; plugin endpoints -- see https://www.eclipse.org/che/docs/che-6/servers.html for more details
     - name:
-      public:            # boolean
+      public:            # if true, endpoint is exposed publicly
       targetPort:
       attributes:
-        protocol:        # protocol used for communicating over endpoint
+        protocol:        # protocol used for communicating over endpoint, e.g. 'ws' or 'http'
-        secure:          # use secure version of protocol above
+        secure:          # use secure version of protocol above; convert 'ws' -> 'wss', 'http' -> 'https'
-        discoverable:    # if false, no service is created for this endpoint
+        discoverable:    # if false, no k8s service is created for this endpoint
-        cookiesAuthEnabled:
+        cookiesAuthEnabled: # if true, endpoint is exposed through JWTProxy
         type:
         path:
   containers:          # optional; sidecar containers for plugin